 Redemption Frequency

-Unfunded (if currently Redemption
+Fair Value Unfunded Commitments (if currently eligible) Redemption Notice Period

-Fair Value ( Commitments eligible) Notice Period
+To contract Manager 1 of MANA

 Investments Measured at NAV

 Commingled Funds, Equity \$ 432,780,972 \$ - Daily 1 Day

 Commingled Funds, Fixed Income 608,187,461 - Daily 1 Day

-Real Estate Funds
+Real Estate Funds -

 Commingled Fund 27,952,758 - Daily 1 Day

-Group Annuity Contract 86,857,560 - Daily 7-30 Days
+Group Annuity Contract 86,857,560 Daily 7-30 Days

 Total Investments Measured

 at NAV \$ 1,155,778,751 \$ -

 Commingled funds (equity, fixed income and real estate) are valued at net asset value and generally do not have readily attainable market values.
 The Fund invests in ten commingled index funds that are retirement pooled funds and common trust funds managed by State Street Global Advisors Trust Company (SSGA).
 Each of the commingled funds seeks an investment return that approximates as closely as practicable, before expenses, the performance of a specific benchmark.
-Seven of the commingled funds seek an investment return based on an equity index, three of the commingled funds seek an investment return based on a bond or yield index and one commingled fund seeks an investment return based on a Real Estate Investment Trust index.
+Seven of the commingled funds seek an investment return based on an equity index, three of the commingled funds seek an investment return based on a Bond or yield index and one commingled fund seeks an investment return based on a Real Estate Investment Trust index.